The Dirty Secret of SSDs: Embodied Carbon: Problem: Embodied Carbon Emissions

 \section{Problem: Embodied Carbon Emissions}

-This section will first show a breakdown of embodied carbon emissions for the typical desktop system and analyze CO2e for SSDs and HDDs.
-Furthermore, we will discuss simple yet effective metrics to quantify the CO2e of storage systems.
+We begin by dissecting the embodied carbon emissions of a typical desktop system and conducting an analysis of CO2e for both SSDs and HDDs.
+Additionally, we delve into the exploration of straightforward yet impactful metrics designed to quantify the CO2e associated with storage systems.